ottobonilla95/Python-Flask-Api/README.md

 ## Front End App
-The front end build in react.
+The frontend app was built in react.

 Check the full repository [Here](https://github.com/ottobonilla95/React-Redux-App).